Sanyam-0311/Airline-Reservation-System/README.md

 # Airline Reservation System

 Welcome to the Airline Reservation System project!
 This system allows users to book airline tickets and manage their reservations.
-The project is created by Sanyam Shah and Shreya Joshi.
+The project is created by Sanyam Shah.

 ## Introduction